kimgoetzke/procedural-generation-1/README.md

     - Implement player equipment, inventory, and item drops
 - **Multiplayer**:
     - Allow multiple players to play in the same world and interact with each other

-### Formatter

-This project uses `google-java-format`.
-See https://github.com/google/google-java-format for more details on how to set it up and use it.